 Selected Cases

-• Sole counsel in the High Court (TCC) for two insurers defending a claim from a policyholder for alleged non-payment of policy benefits under a construction defects policy.
-Drafted the defence and successfully struck out the claim.
-Value £140,000.
+- Quinlan v Herbert House Investments Limited and ors.
+Sole counsel in the High Court (TCC) for the second and third defendant insurers defending a claim from a policyholder for alleged non-payment of policy benefits under a construction defects policy.
+Drafted the defence and successfully obtained summary judgment on the claim.

-• Sole counsel for an insurer in a claim for alleged non-payment of policy benefits under an accidental injury and disablement policy.
+- Djan v Metlife.
+Sole counsel for the Defendant insurer in a claim for alleged non-payment of policy benefits under an accidental injury and disablement policy.
+Drafted the defence, advised on strategy and successfully defended the claim at trial.

-• Advising insurers on the steps available against an uncooperative insured.
+- Advising insurers on the steps available against an uncooperative insured facing two separate claims under a professional indemnity policy.

 Construction & Engineering

-Frederick has a busy construction practice, principally comprising advice and representation in litigation and adjudication.
+Frederick has a busy construction practice, principally comprising advice and representation in litigation, arbitration and adjudication.
 He regularly advises on strategy, liability and quantum, drafts pleadings and other paperwork, and represents his clients in the TCC and County Court.
 His practice spans the full range of construction work and clients, including disputes between construction professionals and claims by both commercial and domestic employers against their contractors.
+Frederick has experience of both working with and cross-examining engineers, architects and other construction professionals.
+As a result of his complementary expertise in professional liability, insurance, product liability and property damage Frederick is well-placed to deal with disputes which cut across these areas.

 Frederick co-edits two chapters of Emden’s Construction Law: Chapter 5 (on employers’ obligations) and Chapter 13 (on contractual claims and valuation).